Axselll/rest-with-go/README.md

 ## :dart: About ##

-This project is for learning purposes (probably)
+This project is for learning purposes.

 ## :sparkles: Features ##